Flexibility of affine cones over del Pezzo surfaces of degree 4 and 5: Del Pezzo surfaces of degree 4

 Let $W$ be a proper subset of $Y$ which is invariant with respect to the cylinders of all families, and let $w\in W$ be an arbitrary point.
 We may suppose that $w$ belongs to a cylinder of the family $\U_{C_1}$.
-Then the image $\sigma(W)\subset\PP^2$ is invariant with respect to the cylinder family $\{\sigma(U)\;|\; U\in \U_{C_1}\}$.
-Note that every cylinder of this family is a complement to the conic $c$ and its tangent line.
-It is well known that given a conic and two points outside it we can find a conic passing through these two points and tangent to the given conic.
-Therefore, for almost every point $x\in \PP^2\setminus c$ there exists a fiber of some cylinder which contains $x$ and $\sigma(w)$.
-Namely, $x$ must not lie on the tangent line to $c$ passing through $\sigma(w)$ as well as on the conics which are tangent to $c$ at blown down points and contain $\sigma(w)$.
+Then the image $\sigma_1(W)\subset\PP^2$ is invariant with respect to the cylinder family $\{\sigma_1(U)\;|\; U\in \U_{C_1}\}$.
+Note that every cylinder of this family is a complement to the quadric $c$ and its tangent line.
+It is well known that given a quadric and two points outside it we can find a quadric passing through these two points and tangent to the given quadric.
+Therefore, for almost every point $x\in \PP^2\setminus c$ there exists a fiber of some cylinder which contains $x$ and $\sigma_1(w)$.
+Namely, $x$ must not lie on the tangent line to $c$ passing through $\sigma_1(w)$ as well as on the quadrics which are tangent to $c$ at blown down points and contain $\sigma_1(w)$.
 Thus $W$ is dense in $Y$.
 Similarly, $Y\setminus W$ is dense in $Y$, a contradiction.
 Finally, the families $\U_{C_1},\ldots,\U_{C_5}$ form a transversal cover of~$Y$.